Why AI Voice Receptionists Are Eating the $9B Answering Market

 One shift.
 No nights, no weekends.
 The emergency call still goes to voicemail.

 Takes a message.
-Doesn't know your trade.
-Can't price or book.
+Does not know your trade.
+Cannot price or book.

-Phone leads convert 10× higher than forms.
+Phone leads convert far higher than forms.
 This optimizes the wrong channel.

 What AI Voice Actually Does Differently

-The first generation of AI phone tools were glorified voicemail-to-text — they answered with a synthetic voice, logged the transcript, and routed it to a human.
-That's not a receptionist, that's a transcription service.
+The first generation of AI phone tools were glorified voicemail-to-text.
+They answered with a synthetic voice, logged the transcript, and routed it to a human.
+That is not a receptionist, that is a transcription service.

 - Answers in under 5 seconds, 24/7